5 Steps To Knowing Your Self-Worth And Valuing Yourself

 A lot of that information would not be the rose petals that we previously imagined them to be.

-But that’s okay, because, in order to build genuine self-worth, you need to be real and authentic about ourselves all the time.
+But that’s okay, because, in order to know your self-worth, you need to be real and authentic about yourself all the time.
 You have to accept yourself, warts and all, imperfections and beauty, just as you are.

 It is only after accepting yourself—the real you, that you can finally block off external influences from defining you.

-After accepting yourself as you are, comes the time to treat yourself to a little self-love by treating yourself with kindness, generosity, tolerance, and compassion.
+After accepting yourself as you are, comes the time to treat yourself to a little self-love by treating yourself with compassion, generosity, tolerance, and kindness.